prithvikings/Frontend_Mastery/README.md

-⚡# Front-End Web Development Roadmap
+# ⚡Front-End Web Development Roadmap

 ## Overview
 This repository contains a comprehensive roadmap I followed to master front-end web development.
 It includes resources, code examples, and projects that helped me build a solid foundation in HTML, CSS, JavaScript, and advanced frameworks like React.
 This guide is designed to be a helpful reference for anyone looking to start or advance their front-end development skills.